jmhnilbog/ecr/packs/adventures/twc/assets/markdown/all-text.md

 +strong, one positive syllable, means the character is stronger than about 66% of the human population. +very strong, three positive syllables, means they are stronger than 99.7% of the human population.
 (Being human imposes limitations.)

-Give your characters medieval English names: try something like https://donjon.bin.sh/fantasy/name/#type=medieval_europe;medieval_europe=English Male for examples.
+Give your characters medieval English names: try something like [this](https://donjon.bin.sh/fantasy/name/#type=medieval_europe;medieval_europe=English%20Male) for examples.
 You only really need a first name at this point. basilisk\*07/31/2017
 Example Characters